epicweb-dev/react-performance/OUTLINE.md

 - **Berry the Bomb** 💣 "Remove this code"
 - **Alfred the Alert** 🚨 "Extra helpful in test errors"

+## Overview

+The secret to performance is this: Less code.

+1. Load less code
+2. Run less code

+All of the performance optimization techniques that you learn in this workshop will be doing one of those two things.

+The tools we'll be using are to help you determine where these problems exist and what you can do to best optimize those things.

 ## Workshop Feedback

 Each exercise has an Elaboration and Feedback link.
 Please fill that out after